Sanchez-Alexandre/macOS-post-installer/README.md

 ## Create your own
 Fork it, edit, delete or add your proper code.

-**scripts** folder contains all subscripts to execute.
-To choose the scripts execution order, just name it in alphabetical or numerical order.

 **lists** folder contains everything that will be installed.

 **configs** folder contains all files needed.